CSIT415LibraryManagementSystem/Library-Management-System/DevLog.md

 - All data was checked and cleaned, so these are ready to use in any UI displays like carousels, staff picks, or search listings.
 - Everything tested successfully.
 The return system now works end-to-end, and user dashboard values are synced in real time.

+### 04.23.2025 - 12:57 PM - Kyler
+- Added an Admin Dashboard with proper verification of level of User Priv, It has 6 admin tools.
+This is the final implement for the project only thing that may be done now will be addition of books as well as polish of general use of project.